Body

 15335: Thermal Engineering

 To provide students with well-founded knowledge of several thermodynamic processes in engineering.
 To present from a critical perspective the principal assumptions and simplifications that lead to preliminary analyses and designs in thermal engineering.
 To capacitate students with skills in evaluating heat transfer by conduction, convection and radiation, and to use all these abilities in the design of heat transfer equipment.
-To be capable of characterising propulsive forces and how well the power produced by an engine is utilized in propelling an aerospace vehicle.
+To be capable of characterizing propulsive forces and how well the power produced by an engine is utilized in propelling an aerospace vehicle.
 To be able to discriminate the principal parameters controlling gas turbine and internal combustion engines, and their integration in aerospace propulsion systems.

 BIOE 332: THERMODYNAMICS